 Historical information is often partial and contradictory because historical representations are not perfect or absolute.
-Making claims about the past must be supported by rational arguments and evidence (van Drie & van Boxtel, 2008).
+Making claims about the past must be supported by rational arguments and evidence (van Drie and van Boxtel 2008).
 MetaGuide and the MTL Urban Museum implicitly foster argumentation by providing partial information about the site location.
 When participants were makings claims about the past using the sources of information provided, they must implicitly form an argument to justify their response.
-For example, a participant who notes that there were more horse drawn carriages in the 1800s might justify their claim using evidence from the image (i.e. the image depicted a horse drawn carriage and no cars) or using knowledge about that time period to form a rational argument (e.g. there were more horse drawn carriages because cars were too expensive for the average citizen to purchase).
+For example, a participant who notes that there were more horse-drawn carriages in the 1800s might justify their claim using evidence from the image (i.e. the image depicted a horse-drawn carriage and no cars) or using knowledge about that time period to form a rational argument (e.g. there were more horse-drawn carriages because cars were not yet widely available).